 Clubs organized for young people included the Carmel Boys Club, the Boy Scouts and the Girl Scouts.
 The Boy Scouts in Carmel began with a visit from Sir Baden-Powell in 1910.
-Baden-Powell stayed at the Presidio of Monterey and camped with a group from the presidio and some of the members of the Boys Club of Carmel.
+Baden-Powell stayed at the Presidio of Monterey and bivouacked with a group from the presidio and some of the members of the Boys Club of Carmel.
 All the boys and their leader, John Neikirk, became official scouts, with the help of Douglas Greeley, Sr. and Fred Leidig.
 The Scouts raised funds to build a clubhouse at Mission and Eighth.
-The clubhouse was built by M.J.
+The clubhouse was built M.J.
 Murphy.
 According to city directories, local Boy Scout Troop 86 was active through at least the early 1960s and still based in the same clubhouse.
 Organized by Mrs. Eva Douglass in 1922, Carmel's Girls Club specialized in cooking and other homemaking activities.
 In 1923, this group officially became Carmel's first Girl Scout Troop.
-City directories list the "Girl Scout House" on the corner of Sixth and Lincoln which served as home for the Scouts in the 1950s and 1960s.
-110
+City directories list the a "Girl Scout House" on the corner of Sixth and Lincoln which served as home for the Scouts in the 1950s and 1960s.

 Nurtured for many years by artists Josephine Culbertson and Ida Johnson, the Boys Club provided opportunities for boys to learn parliamentary law, hear interesting talks from learned men who were visiting in the area, as well as hiking, camping, and picnics on the beach.
 The Carmel Youth Center was established in October 1949 and received a home soon thereafter.
 Designed by architect Robert Jones, construction began on the Carmel Youth Center in 1949.
 The idea for the Youth Center was conceived by Bing Crosby, then a resident of Pebble Beach.
 Crosby was responsible for the organization of over 200 private non-profit youth centers across the country.
 Of all Crosby's operations, the Carmel Youth Center is the sole remaining privately operated outfit.
 The Youth Center is still extant on the corner of Fourth and Torres and in operation today.

 The Carmel Women's Club was an outgrowth of informal salons held in the home of Anne Martin on Mission and Eleventh.
-Martin, a suffragette who ran for senate in 1918 and was Vice Chair of the
+Martin, a suffragette who ran for senate in 1918 and was Vice Chair of the National Woman's Party, moved to Carmel in the early 1920s.
+84 Martin was a friend of Mary Austin and Carol Steinbeck.
+Immediately after her arrival, Martin's home became the